oracle-samples/ansible-collections/playbooks/OLAM/single-node/README.md

     # Enter the password for postgress awx user

     "olam_admin_password": admin

+    # NOTE: use these passwords for demo purposes only, use other ansible features to
+    # protect your passwords such as using ansible-vault to encrypt passwords.

     # Enter the name of a local ssh keypair located in the ~/.ssh directory.
 This key appends
     # to the non-opc user account's authorized_keys file.